standardforever/standeva/src/markdown/no-code-vs-ai-agents.md

 ---

-## Why the First Decision Must Always Be: Use Case and Context
+## why the first decision must always be: use case and context

 Before choosing any automation approach, you must understand two things:

-### 1. What is the real job the automation must perform?
+### 1. what is the real job the automation must perform?

 Is it one invoice per day, or one thousand per day?
 Is it a simple data copy, or a complex decision-making process?

-### 2. How accurate does the process need to be?
+### 2. how accurate does the process need to be?

 If you run a company, anything involving finance, HR, sales operations, compliance, or customer data **must be right every time**.

-### No-code tools struggle with anything beyond basic workflows.
+### no-code tools struggle with anything beyond basic workflows.

 They break when: